littleflow3r/kg-structure-as-prompt/README.md

-# Supplementary Materials (ISWC 2024 paper):
+# Supplementary Materials (ISWC 2024):
-### KG Structure as Prompt: Improving Small Language Models Capabilities for Knowledge-based Causal Discovery
+## KG Structure as Prompt: Improving Small Language Models Capabilities for Knowledge-based Causal Discovery

 Including the [datasets](datasets/), [codes](src/), and an [appendix](other-materials/Appendix.pdf) containing the hyperparameters settings and other technical details.
 Part of the source code used for the experiments relies on proprietary libraries and therefore cannot be released.